soobinrho/deploy-nsustain.com/README.md

 # This is the super privilege key.
 Move this to another device that is
 # secured and use it only when you need it to use the backup archives.
 # This key contains all the read, write, and delete privileges, and
 # must not be used unless necessary.
+This way, even if the application
+# server gets compromised, the backups can remain relatively safe.
 sudo tarsnap-keygen \
   --keyfile /root/tarsnap_all_privileges.key \
   --passphrased \